-Over the past thirty-five years, Mary Dailey Brown has traveled abroad to over 65 countries and has been active in helping the poor both in the United States and in the developing world.
-Based on her exposure to various cultures, Ms. Brown came to understand that the needlest, most neglected people in the world are impoverished women in developing countries.
+During her career, Mary Dailey Brown has traveled abroad to over 65 countries and has been active in helping the poor both in the United States and in the developing world.
+Based on her exposure to various cultures, Ms. Brown came to understand that the largest, poorest, most oppressed, and neglected group of people in the world are women in developing countries.

-Sensing a burden to do something to help these women, Ms. Brown sought work at a multinational organization dedicated to meeting basic needs of women around the world.
+Sensing a burden to do something to help these women, Ms. Brown sought work at a multi-national organization dedicated to meeting basic needs of women around the world.
 In 2005, after her long search came up empty, she and her husband Doug Brown were compelled to start a nonprofit.
 On January 30, 2006, SowHope was founded with the mission to inspire women around the world by promoting wellness, education, and economic opportunities.
-SowHope works under the assumption that by providing women with essential opportunities they will improve not only the lives of the women, but also the lives of their children, families, villages, and nations.
+SowHope works under the assumption that by providing women with essential opportunities, they will improve not only the lives of the women, but also the lives of their children, families, villages, and nations.

-The idea was to start something so simple that it could easily be duplicated, leading to many other organizations copying the strategy and to begin a movement to serve the world's nearly 1 billion most impoverished (living below \$3.20/day) women and, by proxy, their families.
+The idea was to start something so simple that it could easily be duplicated, leading to many other organizations copying the strategy and to begin a movement to serve the world's nearly 1 billion most impoverished (living below \$2.15/day) women and, by proxy, their families.
 The strategy of SowHope is partnering with local leaders solving local problems using local solutions.
 SowHope believes that, in every group of people, the answer to solving problems lies with competent and passionate national leaders who are able to recognize concerns, problems, and the corresponding solutions specific to their own culture and society.
 SowHope seeks out and develops partner relationships with national leaders who demonstrate an effective performance history in determining and serving the needs of women.

-Eighteen years later, SowHope continues to be one of the only multinational organizations solely dedicated to the holistic care of impoverished women.
-With the help of its donors, SowHope has directly impacted almost 135,000 women in 25 countries, funding 348 projects.
-All the projects were original ideas from and carried out with the courage and compassion of its partners.
-Through the years, SowHope has encouraged and funded the projects of 101 partners.
+Nineteen years later, SowHope continues to be one of the only multinational organizations solely dedicated to the holistic care of impoverished women.
+With the help of its donors, SowHope has directly impacted 139,275 women in 26 countries, funding 386 projects.
+All the projects were original ideas from, and carried out with the courage and compassion of, its partners.
+Through the years, SowHope has encouraged and funded the projects of over 100 partners.